 - The recording will start automatically at the scheduled time.
 Venues with touch panels show the “recording” button when the session has started.

-For more information, please see the public seminars and ad-hoc bookings guide.
+For more information, please see the booking and accessing public seminars and events guide.

 Policies and guidelines